Transparent heart icon with white outline and + sign.

 A few tips

 1. Commit.
-Don’t allow yourself to make exceptions, even if you are having a hard day.
+Don’t allow yourself to make easy exceptions, even if you are having a hard day.
 For example, just because you are at someone else’s home doesn’t mean you can enjoy screens again.

 2. If your fast includes screens, but you still need screens for basic functions that are essential, ensure that you are only using your tablet and phone for those functions.
 For example, if you need a phone for directions, don’t take the opportunity to scroll the news.
 If you need a computer at work, or to write a report for a committee you are on, don’t let yourself go to other websites or play an online game.